Walgreens The Thread

 Surgery and procedures for treating acne scars

-Surgery for acne scars involves minor procedures that help reduce the appearance of hypertrophic or pitted acne scars, which generally fade over time after treatment.
+Surgery for acne scars usually involves minor procedures that help reduce the appearance of hypertrophic or pitted acne scars, which generally fade over time after treatment.
 Acne scar surgery for these scars may involve lifting the scar to bring it closer to the surface of the skin, which makes it less noticeable.
 This surgery takes place in your dermatologist’s office with topical numbing medication.

 Surgery for raised acne scars typically involves breaking up the scar tissues.
 In most cases, surgery for raised scars is followed by injections for a few months in order to achieve best results.

-• Microneedling, also known as “needling” or “collagen induction therapy,” is a procedure that helps treat widespread, pitted acne scars, and it’s safe and effective for all skin colors.
+• Microneedling, also known as “needling” or “collagen induction therapy," is a procedure that helps treat widespread, pitted acne scars, and it’s safe and effective for all skin colors.
 Microneedling is performed in-office by a dermatologist, who uses a sterile roller spiked with small needles to create tiny punctures in your skin.
 As the skin heals, it produces collagen and reduces the appearance of the pitted scars.
-Some people need three to six treatments, which are spaced two to six weeks apart.
-Each microneedling treatment may cause minimal swelling or bruising, which typically clears up in a few days.

 If you have acne, getting treatment as soon as it appears will help prevent it from worsening, and it can help prevent scarring.
 Avoid popping or picking at acne lesions, which can worsen scarring.
 If you have acne scarring, visit your dermatologist to determine which treatment or combination of treatments is best for you based on your skin type, skin color, scar types and personal preferences.
-Always seek out acne scar treatments from a licensed dermatologist, since the success of most treatments depends on the knowledge and skill of the person performing them.

 Explore more